 In no case is any material excluded on the basis of race, nationality, gender, sexual orientation, gender identity, or political or religious views.
 The library will attempt to provide, whenever possible, reasoned, accurate, well-written materials on different sides of controversial issues.
 These shall not be proscribed or removed from library shelves because of partisan or doctrinal disapproval.
 The best efforts will be made to reject items that perpetuate misinformation.

 Children’s and Young Adult Selection Criteria

-Local school libraries serve the curriculum needs of students.
-The Topsfield Town Library does not duplicate these resources or follow all changes in curriculum; however, the library does try to provide complementary and supplemental reading matter for students, as well as additional class-related materials to assist those seeking to complete their assignments outside of school hours.
+The criteria used for the adult collection applies to the children’s and young adult collections.
+The collection is carefully selected for children of all ages.
+The Topsfield Town Library does not duplicate the resources nor follow all changes in the local schools’ curriculum; however, the library does try to provide complementary and supplemental materials for students seeking to complete their assignments outside of school hours.

 An integral part of collection development is maintaining the collection on a regular basis.
 Decisions regarding the duplication of materials, replacement and repair of materials, and the withdrawing of items from the collection (often referred to as weeding or deaccessioning) are made by the department heads and supervised by the Library Director.
 Maintenance criteria include accuracy of information, community interests and needs, financial factors, physical conditions of the materials, and space requirements.
 Deaccessioned materials may be rerouted to the Friends of the Topsfield Library, the Little Free Library, or other organizations.